stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 - Absolute Indirect
 - Relative

-Each operation supports one or more of these addressing modes.
+Each of the 6502's operations support one or more of these addressing modes.

 In the **Implied** addressing mode, it is the operation itself that implies the byte to operate on.
 For example, the CLC (Clear Carry Flag) clears the Carry flag of the Processor Status register.
 The byte to operate on &mdash; the Processor Status register &mdash; is implied; you cannot specify a different byte of data.